WHO shuts Sierra Leone lab after worker infected with Ebola

 Congo's Health Minister Felix Kabange Numbi said on Sunday the outbreak in Equateur was a different strain of the virus from the deadly Zaire version in West Africa, although further tests are planned in a German laboratory.

-"Usually, we would be able to mobilize specialist hemorrhagic fever teams, but we are currently responding to a massive epidemic in West Africa," said Jeroen Beijnberger, MSF medical coordinator in Congo.
-"This is limiting our capacity to respond to the epidemic in Equateur Province."

-However, the charity said it would send doctors, nurses and logistics experts to the region and would work with the government to open an Ebola case management center in Lokolia.

-Louise Roland-Gosselin, deputy head of mission for MSF in Congo, said Congolese Ebola experts working in West Africa should return to their own country to assist with the local outbreak.
-"MSF can't do it alone," she added.
+Louise Roland-Gosselin, deputy head of mission for MSF in Congo, said Congolese Ebola experts working in West Africa should return to their own country to assist with the outbreak there.
+"MSF can't do it alone," she said.

 The WHO plans to send protective equipment for medical staff in Equateur.

-A 65-year-old woman with Ebola-like symptoms died in the Equateur's capital Mbandaka, health workers said on Tuesday, raising concerns of a possible spread to an urban center.
+A 65-year-old woman with Ebola-like symptoms died in Equateur's capital Mbandaka, health workers said on Tuesday, raising concerns of a possible spread to an urban centre.

 Health Minister Kabange Numbi confirmed the death but said the cause was not yet known.